בס״ד - BS"D

 But what is it about modesty that so much can be gained from it?

-In the book Power Points by Rabbi Ephraim Nissenbaum, there's a story in Parashat Nasso about a young woman who became observant and was bothered that Jews made lavish Bar Mitzvahs for boys, while for girls, the Bat Mitzvah passes unnoticed.
+In the book Power Points by Rabbi Ephraim Nissenbaum, there's a story in Parashat Nasso about a young woman who became observant and was bothered by the fact that Jews hold lavish Bar Mitzvahs for boys.
+At the same time, for girls, the Bat Mitzvah passes unnoticed.

 So she asked her Rav, to which he replied, "The Vilna Gaon says that tzeniut or modesty is to a woman what Torah study is to a man, meaning it is her vehicle for spiritual growth.
-When a boy becomes 13 years old, he is counted as part of the minyan and is being called to the Torah.
+When a boy turns 13, he is counted as part of the minyan and called to the Torah.
 These are public events, and the celebration is, therefore, public as well.

 When a girl reaches bat mitzvah, her defining moment is marked by an image of royalty through modesty.
 So with this spirit of modesty, her celebration is less public and more reserved."